 I’m a Christian who was raised in a Lutheran church but who left it in my early twenties to join a Oneness Pentecostal church, convinced that I could experience God there in a way I could not in the Lutheran church.
-After ten years that church collapsed and I spent another ten years in various other Pentecostal churches in growing unhappiness as I became aware that my search for “more of God” had gone badly awry (my version of the story of that church's collapse and its aftermath are here).
+After ten years that church collapsed and I spent another ten years in various other Pentecostal churches in growing unhappiness as I became aware that my search for “more of God” had gone badly awry (my version of the story of that church's collapse and its aftermath is here).
 Finally I returned to the Lutheran church, where I’ve been very happy for the last seventeen years.
 This blog records my present thoughts about Christian life, worship, and doctrine in the light of those experiences.